animebook/animebook.github.io/README.md

 - Dark color scheme by default
 - Resizable sidebar
 - Ability to offset subtitles by a static time directly in the web player.
 Useful for the majority of subtitles on https://kitsunekko.net/ and https://itazuraneko.neocities.org/library/sub.html, which almost always need to be retimed to the video you're watching.
 Animebook can only offset when the subs start though, so for any retiming more complicated than that, you'll need to either regularly offset the subs while watching, or use the [alass scripts from animecards](https://www.animecards.site/#h.p_JJ4k20WaHvx2).
-- App is a single html page, making it easier to download and save locally
 - Built-in browser zoom works more reliably, in case you need to change the font size
+- App is a single html page, making it easier to download and save locally if you want.
+Download here https://raw.githubusercontent.com/animebook/animebook.github.io/master/index.html.
+<a id="raw-url" download href="https://raw.githubusercontent.com/animebook/animebook.github.io/master/index.html">Download FILE</a>

 ## Usage
 Drag and drop your video file and your subtitle file (vtt, srt, or ass) onto the webpage and you should be good to go.
 You can also right click on the video and disable "Show controls" if you find the browser's built-in controls distracting.
 I typically do this and rely on the sidebar and hotkeys for navigation.